 - Adding or changing banking partners can be costly and time-consuming, so companies effectively become ‘tied’ to their incumbent banks.
 This impacts on treasurers’ ability to support the evolving business requirements and has serious risk management implications

-Step in the integrator.
-Technology providers and FinTechs like AccessPay are at the forefront of the concept of Corporate-to-Bank integration: the idea that businesses financial data should flow seamlessly and securely between bank and corporate back-office.
+Technology providers and FinTechs like AccessPay are at the forefront of consolidating banking relationships through the concept of Corporate-to-Bank Integration: the idea that businesses’ financial data should flow seamlessly and securely between bank and corporate back-office.

 Corporate-to-Bank Integration platforms are not a “luxury” technology, nor are they a novelty.
 They represent a new dawn for financial management and a future where this management can be acquired with such sophistication that they have the potential to not only transform job roles, but the long-term outlook for entire organisations.

-By consolidating and integrating bank account visibility and functionality with the corporate back-office infrastructure, treasurers quickly become freshly armed with a whole inventory of new, value-adding capabilities:
+By consolidating and integrating bank account visibility and functionality with the corporate back-office infrastructure through cash management solutions like ours, treasurers quickly become freshly armed with a whole inventory of new, value-adding capabilities:

 - Automated transformation of bank files and financial messages,